raspberrypilearning/focus-on-the-prize/en/step_3.md

 --- /task ---

-Broadcasts are messages that are sent by a sprite, that all sprites can receive.
+Broadcasts are messages that are sent by a sprite to some or all other sprites to receive.

-They are very useful for making sure that events in your program all happen at the same time.
+Broadcasts are very useful for making sure that events in your program all happen at the same time.

-In the `events`{:class="block3events"} menu, you can find the `broadcast`{:class="block3events"} blocks.
+In `events`{:class="block3events"}, seelct the `broadcast`{:class="block3events"} block.

 --- task ---